dinhquy-nguyen-1704/chat-with-multiple-PDFs/README.md

 **🌟 Interact with PDFs:** The system allows interaction with multiple PDF files uploaded by users.

-**🌟 Summarization Feature:** Capable of summarizing and displaying the content of PDF files.
+**🌟 Summarization:** Capable of summarizing and displaying the content of PDF files.

 **🌟 Streamlit Interface:** The interface is designed with Streamlit, user-friendly and easy to use.